Dwaynebok/bulmacss-workshop/readme.md

 #Colors
-For the colors just as we know with bootstrap we acan use these for our text and buttons when creating our page.
+For the colors just as we know with bootstrap we can use these for our text and buttons when creating our page.

 Eg.
 - is-primary (blue)
-- is warning (yellow)
+- is-warning (yellow)